Picture this. You’re venturing into the world of Google advertising.

 This sounds a bit daunting – but relax.
 We’re here to assist.

-To help you produce dazzling Google ads that smash your conversion targets, we’ve pulled together 7 battle-tested copywriting strategies that will deliver optimal results.
+To help you produce dazzling Google ads that smash your conversion targets, we’ve pulled together this how to write Google Ads guide with 7 battle-tested copywriting strategies that will deliver optimal results.

 Now, let’s dive into the details!